 Do your part to help keep others healthy.
 If you feel unwell, stay home and don’t visit loved ones or community members in their homes or other settings.
 Restrictions are in place for visitors to long-term care homes and hospitals in the province.

 Don’t gather in groups

-Nova Scotians are advised to practise social distancing of two metres (six feet) and keep gatherings below 10 or much smaller.
+Nova Scotians are advised to practise social distancing of two metres (six feet) and keep gatherings below 10 in most of Nova Scotia and below five in HRM and Hants County.
 Avoid close face-to-face contact with others.
 Work from home, if you can!
 Stay up to date on the latest provincial guidelines on social gatherings here.

 Download the free COVID Alert app